-- you are of Jewish or Caucasian descent
+- are white or of Ashkenazi Jewish descent

 Depending on your condition, you may experience one or more of the following symptoms:

-Your physician may ask about the frequency of your symptoms and when they first occurred.
-He or she will perform a thorough physical exam and use diagnostic tests such as:
+A doctor may ask about the frequency of your symptoms and when they first started.
+The doctor will perform a thorough physical exam and use diagnostic tests such as:

-- colonoscopy—a camera on a flexible tube is threaded through the anus to view the rectum and colon
+- colonoscopy, which involves threading a camera on a flexible tube through the anus to view the rectum and colon

-- sigmoidoscopy—similar to colonoscopy but shows only the rectum and lower colon
+- sigmoidoscopy, which is similar to a colonoscopy but shows only the rectum and lower colon

 - stool samples